 The brow lift is usually performed to correct the signs of aging, in which the brow has descended and forehead creases have appeared.
 Since this happens in middle age, most patients are typically 40-65 years old.
 However, it is also not uncommon for younger patients to have a hereditary droopiness on one or both of their brows, and can therefore possibly be a brow lift candidate at a young age.

 The best choice of brow lift depends on your unique facial structure, the degree and location of the most fallen elements of the brow and the goals you want to achieve through the procedure.
-During your initial consultation, Dr. Mulholland will determine the best brow lift procedure for your goal.
+During your initial consultation, Dr. Bell will determine the best brow lift procedure for your goal.

-The technique Dr. Mulholland chooses to perform your brow lift will be the best for providing you with optimal results and least visible scarring.
+The technique Dr. Bell chooses to perform your brow lift will be the best for providing you with optimal results and least visible scarring.
 Brow lift scars are typically hidden completely within the hairline and will usually fade 3-6 months after surgery.
 Occasionally, there is hair loss (shock hair) around the incision and this usually regrows after one year.

 As with any invasive surgery, patients will experience mild soreness immediately after the procedure.
 Initial bruising and swelling will be most noticeable in the first day and will subside from then on.
 The pain and tightness are easily controlled with medications prescribed for you.